qgis/QGIS-Documentation/docs/user_manual/working_with_projections/working_with_projections.rst

 * or defining a list of appropriate datum transformations to use as defaults when loading a layer to a project or reprojecting a layer.

-  Use the |signPlus| button to open the :guilabel:`Select Datum Transformations` dialog.
+  Use the |symbologyAdd| button to open the :guilabel:`Select Datum Transformations` dialog.
 Then:

   #.
 Choose the :guilabel:`Source CRS` of the layer, using the drop-down menu